DNS Lib Underscore Bug Bites Everyone's Favorite Init Tool, Blanks Netflix

 Underscores are not valid in hostnames.
 They are valid in DNS labels.

 It is not the DNS resolver's job to translate internationalized domain names.
 It is the application's job to do so.
 The DNS resolver's job is to resolve the request.
 Full stop.
 Ten year old versions of bind will happily process, and pass on, internationalized domain name.
-This is because i
+This is because internationalized domain names gets transcoded into ASCII-compatible encoding and THAT's what in DNS.

+The way that it should work is as follows: an application, such as a web browser, translates an international domain name into ASCII-encoded hostname, and then looks it up in DNS.
+It would be the application's responsibility to use libidn2, or some other equivalent, to do the translation.

 Re: (Score:2)